-Campus and hybrid courses being offered Spring 2020 will be delivered remotely, at minimum, through May 4, 2020.
+Campus and hybrid courses being offered Fall 2020 will be delivered remotely.

-- Unwanted Guests: How to remove and prevent unwanted guests in your zoom meetings
+- Unwanted Guests: How to remove and prevent unwanted zoom guests.

 Remote delivery help